How to Think About Data Structure and Algorithm

 Basic Operations of Data Structures

-For any data structure, its basic operations are simply traversal + access, which can be further detailed as: add, delete, search, and update.
+For any data structure, the basic operations are traversal and access.
+More specifically, they are: insert, delete, search, and update.

-There are many types of data structures, but their purpose is the same: to efficiently add, delete, search, and update elements in different application scenarios.
+There are many kinds of data structures.
+Their purpose is to perform insert, delete, search, and update as efficiently as possible in different situations.
 This is the mission of data structures.

-How do we traverse + access?
-From a high-level perspective, there are only two forms of traversal + access for various data structures: linear and non-linear.
+How do we traverse and access?
+From a high level, there are only two types of traversal for all data structures: linear and nonlinear.

-Array traversal framework, a typical linear iteration structure:
+Array traversal framework, which is a typical linear iteration:

 void traverse(int[] arr) {